 Written transcripts of audio and video-based content are very important when it comes to improving web accessibility.

 The first instance of this is the benefit it provides to deaf and hard of hearing users, who wouldn’t have otherwise been able to access the information and content.
-Additionally, written transcripts can be beneficial for cognitive accessibility, as users who experience cognitive disabilities usually find audio and video difficult to process.
+Additionally, written transcripts can be beneficial for users with cognitive disabilities, who find audio and video difficult to process.
 Some of these users may benefit more from having a written transcript that enables them time to comprehend the information at their own pace.
 Another accessibility benefit is the ability to translate the written transcripts into various different languages, allowing users to read along in their native language.

 Written transcripts also provide a boost to SEO performance, in most instances.
 As search engines are unable to make sense or interpret audio and video content.
 The transcript provides text-based content that can be crawled, indexed and ranked.
 This increases your visibility in google and other search engines.